 A few years ago, I posted an article that leveraged markup extensions to quickly show localized ToolTips with minimal effort.
-Fast forward to 2013: I still like ToolTips, but interactive / clickable ones would be nice, and there’s Blend Behaviors that provides developers with a great design-time experience.
-As a result, I wrote a simple control and a complementary Blend Behavior that get’s me quite a bit of flexibility with minimal impementation effort.
+Fast forward to 2013: I still like ToolTips, but interactive / clickable ones would be nice, and there’s Blend Behaviors that provide developers with a great design-time experience.
+As a result, I wrote a simple control and a complementary Blend Behavior that gets me quite a bit of flexibility with minimal impementation effort.

 However, it doesn’t stop there.
 The following Blend Behavior generates an error ToolTip:

 Also, unlike the built-in ToolTip service, the behavior supports interactive/clickable ToolTips.
 As the ToolTip takes arbitary XAML or a user control for Content or Header properties, you can display arbitrary controls on the popup.

 - Blend Behavior with design-time support – you can setup rich ToolTips within Blend in a matter of seconds

 - Unlike regular ToolTips, those are clickable – you can put interactive content such as buttons or Hyperlinks on them

 - Content and header not limited to text

 - Built-in themes: You can show a

 ToolTip as an information, warning, or error

 strings, values can be formatted on the fly using the